expo/expo/docs/pages/versions/v39.0.0/sdk/map-view.md

 #### Deploying to the Google Play Store

 Since your app is most likely using App Signing by Google Play, you will need to grab their app signing certificate in production rather than the upload certificate returned by `expo fetch:android:hashes`.
-You do this by:
+To do this:
 1. Go to [Play Console](https://play.google.com/console) -> (your app) -> Release management -> App Signing <sup>[**](#beta-console)</sup>
 2. Copy the value of _SHA-1 Certificate Fingerprint_
 3. Go to [Google API Dashboard](https://console.developers.google.com/apis/) -> (your project) -> Credentials